What is the definition of Jump Height?

 You may notice a slight reduction in your jump height results due to the new definition, which no longer includes the displacement of the center of mass before take-off.

-It’s important to exercise caution when comparing results across different systems, whether in practice or in research literature.
+It’s important to exercise caution when comparing results across different systems, whether in practice or in the research literature.
 Small differences in algorithm implementation and testing protocols can significantly impact outcomes.
 To address this, we’ve developed our own benchmarks using data from AxIT customers.
 However, with this new jump height definition, your results will now be more closely aligned with the data found in most published research and other commercially available force plate systems, allowing you to better interpret your AxIT results in comparison to other sources.